Knowledge Hub

 There are other forms of alternative dispute resolution (ADR) that might be suitable for your dispute if mediation isn’t successful or if it’s not appropriate for some reason.
 Some of these methods can be summarised briefly as follows:

-• Adjudication: This is a compulsory form of dispute resolution utilised within the construction industry.
-The costs are usually less than the costs of litigation and the adjudicator reaches a decision on the dispute within 28 days of referral (unless it is agreed that this time period is extended).
+• Adjudication: This is a compulsory form of dispute resolution.
+The costs are usually less than the costs of litigation and the adjudicator reaches a decision on the dispute within 28 days of referral (unless it’s agreed that this time period is extended).
 The decision of an adjudicator is binding unless revised by an arbitration award or a court judgment.

-• Expert determination: Similarly, to arbitration, there’s generally a clause around utilising this type of ADR in the contract between the parties if it’s likely to lend itself as suitable to resolving a dispute in the kind of industry you and the other party are in.
+• Expert determination: Similarly to arbitration, there’s generally a clause around using this type of ADR in the contract between the parties if it’s likely to lend itself as suitable to resolving a dispute in the kind of industry you and the other party are in.
 It focuses on key technical issues and is often a faster and cheaper solution.

-Ultimately, it could be the case that court action is the only way of resolving the dispute and seeking legal advice on this as early as possible is recommended to minimise the disruption and costs implications for your business.
+Ultimately, it could be the case taking the other side to court is the only way of resolving the dispute and seeking legal advice on this as early as possible is recommended to minimise the disruption and costs implications for your business.

 What should you do if no dispute is identified?

-It could well be the situation that there is no reason forthcoming as to why your outstanding invoice has not been paid and in circumstances where your chasers don’t give rise to a dispute being identified, the next step would be to speak to a business disputes solicitor who will be able to send the non-paying party a Letter Before Action.
+It could well be the situation that there’s no reason forthcoming as to why your outstanding invoice hasn’t been paid and in circumstances where your chasers don’t give rise to a dispute being identified, the next step would be to speak to a business disputes solicitor who will be able to send the non-paying party a Letter Before Action.

-A Letter Before Action warns the other party that if they do not settle the invoice, you are prepared to take legal action.
+A Letter Before Action warns the other party that if they don’t settle the invoice, you’re prepared to take legal action.
 Ideally, it should contain the following content:

 1. The full name and address of the company that owes you the money